 The Wayuu Taya Foundation was created with the objective of improving the living conditions of the indigenous communities in Latin America, maintaining and respecting their traditions, cultures and beliefs.

 Access to food, water, medicine and supplies, education and livelihoods for the most vulnerable communities in the indigenous region along the northern Venezuela-Colombia border.
-This humanitarian work focuses on communities with significant needs and issues such as extreme poverty and alimentary and educational deficiencies that affect the integral development of the children.
+This work focuses on communities with significant needs and issues such as extreme poverty and alimentary and educational deficiencies that affect the integral development of the children.

-Enable areas that will allow the preservation of the cultural heritage of the Wayúu people, respecting their traditions, reaffirming their values and encouraging their integral formation with education, humanitarian aid and livelihood opportunities.
+Facilitate areas that allow for the preservation of the cultural heritage of the Wayúu people, respecting their traditions, reaffirming their values, and promoting their comprehensive development through education, development support, and sustainable livelihood opportunities.

 1. Patricia Velasquez (President)

 2. Limayri Estevez (Secretary)